arlac77/repository-provider/README.md

 ### slug

-URL name of the repo.
+Name of the repo as used in the URL.

 Returns **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)**